Skip to content

 Memory

-The system that tracks learned conventions, anti-patterns, and decisions across sprints.
+The system that tracks learned conventions, anti-patterns, and decisions across executions.
 Memory content is filtered by role and injected into spawn prompts, allowing agents to improve over time.
-Managed with /sniper-memory.
+Managed automatically by the framework and stored in .sniper/memory/.

 Merge-Back